Eckwersheim derailment: Background

 A specialized test train, Dasye set 744 in a commemorative livery, arrived to conduct the fourth phase of testing, which began on 28 September 2015.
 During this phase, more than 200 test runs would be performed on the line.
 The test runs would test ride smoothness, performance of the catenary, radio communications, and the signalling system.
-During some runs, the test train would operate at 10% above the planned operational speeds for the line when it enters service.
+During some runs, the test train would operate at 10% above the planned operational speeds for the line when it entered service.
 Some automated safety systems were disabled to allow the test train to operate beyond normal operating conditions.
 Orientation training for operators was scheduled to take place between January and March 2016 prior to the start of commercial service on the line, which was scheduled for 3 April 2016 at the time of the accident.
 In January 2016, SNCF announced that the opening of the line would be delayed until 3 July 2016.